kaleidoscope18/cashflow/README.md

 - I implement them to a `*.stepdef.go` file.
     The test will be failing first (red).
 - I implement the code to make the tests pass (green).
-    I also implement unit tests, but I do not always do TDD here.
+- I improve and refactor the code using Codium AI.
-- I make sure the tests are not flaky by running them many times.
+- I add unit tests automatically using Codium AI and Perplexity AI.
-- I then refactor to make the code pretty :D.
+- I make sure the tests are not flaky by running the whole test suite many times.

 ### GraphQL